Zheng Zhang

 Life and Education Journey

-Before that, I earned an MSc in Physics from Brown University (2018–2020, Rhode Island, US) and a BSc in Applied Physics from Shanghai University (2014–2018, Shanghai, China).
+Before my PhD, I earned an MSc in Physics from Brown University (2018–2020, Rhode Island, US) and a BSc in Applied Physics from Shanghai University (2014–2018, Shanghai, China).
 My earlier education includes high school in Hai’an and primary school in Sunzhuang village (2002–2014).
 I was born in 1996.

 Publications